Kaká (footballer, born 1981)

-Claudiano Bezerra da Silva (born 16 May 1981), known as Kaká ([kaˈka]), is a Brazilian professional footballer who plays as a centre-back.
+Claudiano Bezerra da Silva (born 16 May 1981), known as Kaká ([kaˈka]), is a Brazilian former professional footballer who played as a centre-back.

 Club career

 Kaká was born in São José do Belmonte, Pernambuco.
 Until 2006 he was on contract to União Bandeirante Futebol Clube, also being loaned to several modest Brazilian clubs.
 For 2006–07 he made the move to Europe, joining Portuguese side Académica de Coimbra and being an undisputed starter in his second season in the Primeira Liga (all 30 games played, 2,700 minutes of action), as they finished in 12th position.

 In May 2008, Kaká signed with Bundesliga's Hertha BSC for €1.9 million.
 He made his debut in the competition on 17 August, playing the full 90 minutes in a 2–0 away win against Eintracht Frankfurt, and finished his debut campaign with 12 matches.
 After only appearing twice for the Berlin-based team in the first half of 2009–10 – the season eventually ended in relegation – he was loaned to AC Omonia in Cyprus on 31 January 2010, helping it win the First Division title for the first time in seven years.

 Kaká continued to be rarely played at Hertha after his return and, in another winter transfer window move, returned to Portugal and joined S.C.
 Braga, yet on loan.
 With the Minho club he established himself as a regular, finishing the 2010–11 season with 20 competitive appearances, including eight in the team's UEFA Europa League run to the final, with the player taking the field in the decisive game against FC Porto (1–0 loss).